 It takes up to five working days for renewed car tax to show online – the time DVLA says its system takes to update.
 It makes sense to renew car tax online as it’s super-quick and easy.

 Once completed you can check the status of your vehicle by using DVLA’s Vehicle Enquiry System.
 Your car insurance details are also checked at the same time – which is why you don’t need your physical insurance documents.

-You can re-tax a vehicle by debit or credit card and pay monthly or make a six-month payments, though you’re charged 5% extra for this.
+You can re-tax a vehicle by debit or credit card and pay monthly or make six-monthly payments, though you’re charged 5% extra for this.
 DVLA takes monthly payments on the first working day of the month.

-Before driving a car you’ve just bought you must tax it.
+You must tax your car before driving it.
 Any remaining tax doesn’t follow you home as it once did.
 If you buy through a dealer, it’s likely they will fix your car tax so you don’t have to.
 However, if you sell the vehicle again you can claim the unused tax back.

 If you’re buying privately you can tax it online or over the phone 24/7 by calling 0300 123 4321.
 Do make sure you’ve got your V5C or V5C/2 paperwork.

 Or you can nip to the nearest Post Office.
 Again, make sure you’ve got your V5C/2 New Keeper slip and MOT certificate when you do this.

 No you can’t - you need insurance to tax your car.
 It’s legal to tax your car without the physical insurance documents, however.
 That’s because the UK’s Motor Insurance Database knows if a car is insured or not when you tax it.
 It also knows your car’s latest MOT status.

 What was once disparate information is now streamlined and shared automatically.
 To be clear, the only time your car doesn’t need insurance is when it’s declared SORN.
 In other words, you’ve made it clear to the government that you’re not driving it – at all.